The Population of India Live | Population of India In Crores

 Hyderabad Population 2018 – 10.86 Million (Estimated)

 Hyderabad is the capital of Telangana and by law capital of Andhra Pradesh.
-Involving 650 square kilometres along the banks of the Musi River, it has a population of around 6.7 million and a metropolitan population of around 7.75 million, making it the 4th crowded city and 6th most crowded urban agglomeration in the country. know more about Hyderabad population 2017.
+Involving 650 square kilometers along the banks of the Musi River, it has a population of around 6.7 million and a metropolitan population of around 7.75 million, making it the 4th crowded city and 6th most crowded urban agglomeration in the country.
+Know more about Hyderabad population 2018.

 Ahmedabad Population 2018 – 8.16 Million (Estimated)

 Ahmedabad is the biggest city and previous capital of Gujarat, which is a state in India.
 It is the regulatory central station of the Ahmedabad district and the seat of the Gujarat High Court.
-The city has a population of more than 6.3 million and a broadened population of around 7.8 million. know more about Ahmedabad population 2017.
+The city has a population of more than 6.3 million and a broadened population of around 7.8 million.
+Know more about Ahmedabad population 2018.

-After around 200 years of British rule India awoke to independence on 15th august 1947 and became a sovereign secular nation.
-The republic of India covers 3,288,580 vast trench of area and its borders are surrounded by the Himalayan range and water bodies and few neighboring countries .Its has a unique identification for it being rich and diversified in its natural resources and topographical representation.
+After around 200 years of British rule, India awoke to independence on 15th August 1947 and became a sovereign secular nation.
+The Republic of India covers 3,288,580 vast trench of the area and its borders are surrounded by the Himalayan range and water bodies and few neighboring countries.
+It has a unique identification for it being rich and diversified in its natural resources and topographical representation.
 India is a multiethnic and multilingual country with as many as 600 languages spoken all over the nation.

 India Population 2018 | State Wise Population of India 2018